Gender bias in medical diagnosis: Psychological diagnosis

-Distinguishing between borderline personality disorder (BPD) and post traumatic stress disorder (PTSD) is often challenging, especially when the client has experienced a trauma such as childhood sexual abuse (CSA), which is strongly linked to both disorders.
-Although the individual diagnostic criteria for these two disorders do not overlap substantially, patients with either of these disorders can display similar clinical pictures.
-Both patients with BPD and PTSD may present as aggressive towards self or others, irritable, unable to tolerate emotional extremes, dysphoric, feeling empty or dead, and highly reactive to mild stressors.
-Despite having similar clinical pictures, PTSD and BPD are regarded differently by many clinicians.
-Results from a 2009 study concluded that patient gender does not affect diagnosis.
-This finding is consistent with research suggesting that women are not more likely to be given the BPD diagnosis, all else being equal, though it contradicts other findings from studies that have used similar case vignettes.
-Nor did the data support an effect of clinician gender or age on diagnosis.
+Results from a 2009 study concluded that patient gender does not affect diagnosis of PTSD or BPD, and this finding is consistent with research suggesting that women are not more likely to be given the BPD diagnosis, all else being equal.
+The data also did not support an effect of clinician gender or age on diagnosis.
+However, other studies have found that PTSD symptoms are more likely to be increasingly severe in women than in men.

 A 2012 study examined gender-specific associations between trauma cognition, alcohol cravings and alcohol-related consequences in individuals with dually diagnosed PTSD and alcohol dependence (AD).
 Participants had entered a treatment study for concurrent PTSD and AD; baseline information was collected from participants about PTSD-related cognition in three areas: (a) Negative Cognition About Self, (b) Negative Cognition About the World, and (c) Self-Blame.
 Information was also collected on two aspects of AD: alcohol cravings and consequences of AD.
 Gender differences were examined while controlling for PTSD severity.
 The results indicate that Negative Cognition About Self are significantly related to alcohol cravings in men but not women, and that interpersonal consequences of AD are significantly related to Self-Blame in women but not in men.
 These findings suggest that for individuals with co-morbid PTSD and AD, psycho-therapeutic interventions that focus on reducing trauma-related cognition are likely to reduce alcohol cravings in men and relational problems in women.